-I never realised how useful it would be to have a jar of stock in my fridge, until I made it.
+I never realised how useful it would be to have a jar of stock in my fridge, that is until I made it.
 I was always an instant gravy kind of gal, but when I ran out of my trusty quick fix a few weeks ago, I had no option but to make it from scratch.
 Thankfully, it was around the same time I was making a batch of curried butternut and lentil soup too (similar recipe here) so I had a whole bunch of flavours that I could add to the stock.

 - 1 Medium Onion

 - 1/2 Leek

 - 10g Peeled Ginger

 - Any vegetables peelings you may have laying around

 - Fresh Herbs

 - 1/2 Tbsp Apple Cider Vinegar